NTsalaris/packetsnifer/README.md

 # packetsnifer
 a simple packet snifer
-,the program run in windoes
+,the program run in windows